WPManageNinja/wpsocialninja-docs/guide/social-reviews/create-a-template-social-reviews-wp-social-ninja.md

 ---
-title: "Create A Template | Social Reviews | WP Social Ninja"
+title: "Create A Template"
 description: ""
 ---

-# Create A Template | Social Reviews | WP Social Ninja
+# Create A Template

 In case you are a beginner-level user of **WP Social Ninja**, we have created the simplest ways to operate this Plugin for you.